Observatorio-de-Redes/politicosentwitter/README.md

 * With these tweets you can reproduce [this workshop](https://github.com/labpoliticasuba/Taller-de-Twitter) put together by the Public Policy Laboratory at the University of Aires / Con estos tweets podes reproducir [este taller](https://github.com/labpoliticasuba/Taller-de-Twitter) que armó el Laboratorio de Políticas Públicas en la Universidad de Aires!
 * Also, you can find much more about how to use and analyze twitter info in R [here](https://mkearney.github.io/nicar_tworkshop/#1) / Asimismo, puedes encontrar mucho más de cómo utilizar y analizar info de twitter en R [acá](https://mkearney.github.io/nicar_tworkshop/#1)
+* See all the codes used for this app in [Rstudio Cloud](https://rstudio.cloud/project/2552738) / Mirá todos los códigos usados en esta app en [Rstudio Cloud](https://rstudio.cloud/project/2552738)

 ### Authors / Autores ✒️